Where to hunt Black-Faced Impala

-Black-Faced Impala is a subspecies of Impala, It is bigger than Common Impala, darker in color, has a longer tail and a characteristic black stripes on the sides of the nose running to the forehead.
-A small endangered population of Black-Faced Impala exists on the Atlantic Coast of Africa, in southwestern Angola and northwestern Namibia.
-There’s no hunting for free-roaming Black-Faced Impala, but it has been introduced to game farms in South Africa and Namibia.
+Black-faced Impala is a subspecies of Impala, It is bigger than Common Impala, darker in color, has a longer tail and a characteristic black stripes on the sides of the nose running to the forehead.
+A small endangered population of Black-faced Impala exists on the Atlantic Coast of Africa, in southwestern Angola and northwestern Namibia.
+Only Black-faced Impala hunted in Namibia are accepted into the record books.

 Learn more from our blog story

 It can be hard for a beginner to calculate a budget for an African hunting adventure.
 Some of the prices seem too good to be true, others may sound prohibitively expensive.
 Most outfitters list only “daily rates” and “trophy fees”, sometimes a “package tour”.
 There’s a long list of things that are “not included” in these costs, and some that are not even mentioned there (like air fare).
 What are the “other costs” and how much can the total price of the trip come down to?17 Aug 2017 All said and done: What’s the bottom line for an average South African hunt?